sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 > "Bayesian molecular clock dating using genome-scale datasets"
 > ([dos Reis and Yang, 2019](https://link.springer.com/protocol/10.1007%2F978-1-4939-9074-0_10)), which
 > code and dataset can also be found [here](https://github.com/mariodosreis/divtime).
-> Then, uncompress this file in your preferred location - remember where you have saved
-> the uncompress directory as it contains the datasets we will be using.

 ## 1. Introduction